ierolsen/Trex-Game-with-CNN/README.md

 ```
 >> **OUTPUT:** "down"

-Also you can check the **record_screen function** to how to save the images in the first section.
+Also, you can check the **record_screen function** to how to save the images in the first section.
 After determined labels, I'll resize and normalization images
 ```python
 im = np.array(Image.open(img).convert("L").resize((width, height)))